jpdacunha/liferay-oauth-client-extension/README.md

 127.0.0.1       app2.dev.local
 ```
 # TODO
-- Modify app to integrate has component in Liferay
 - Declare apps has client extension inside Liferay
 - Modify app to make a back-end call
 - Verifyin token in APIM side